maths/moodle-qbank_gitsync/README.md

 A user might want to manage sub-sets of questions.
 This must be done by positioning the manifest file inside the external file system.

 Putting a manifest file in a sub-directory of a git repository will help synchronise questions from part of a larger external library of materials (the git repro) to a moodle question bank.
-This has the advangate of not importing irrelevant material from a large external library of materials into moodle.
+This has the advantage of not importing irrelevant material from a large external library of materials into moodle.
 (But see "duplicates and waste" below)

 Putting a number of separate git repositories into sub-directories below a manifest file on the external file system will help synchronise questions from a single large moodle question bank into separate external git repositories.
 This has the advantage of a single, clean, import/export call.